burst-apps-team/burst-wiki/qbundle.md

 #### Settings

+Local wallet settings offer an array of options to be set.
+However, in the general case, users are advised not to change any of the default settings.
+There is a point to changing the default wallet settings in case the system is lagging while the blockchain is synchronized, in case of which the number of cores should be decreased or in case of troubleshooting.

-If you have OpenCL correctly installed, Using GPU Acceleration will greatly improve performance.
+If the OpenCL correctly installed on the system, using GPU Acceleration will greatly improve performance.

-To allow external access to the wallet (so you can use it on the go) add 0.0.0.0 to the ‘Allow API traffic from’ list
+To allow external access to the wallet add 0.0.0.0 to the ‘Allow API traffic from’ list.

 <img src="Local_Wallet_Settings.png" title="Local_Wallet_Settings.png" alt="Local_Wallet_Settings.png" width="858" height="858" />

-For troubleshooting the ‘Debug mode’ option can be useful.
+For troubleshooting the “Debug mode” option can be useful.

 <img src="General_Settings.png" title="General_Settings.png" alt="General_Settings.png" width="860" height="860" />